philliphuang/dona/README.md

 	- `message`: URL-encoded UTF-8 string of the form 'Your purchase includes a (donation amount) donation to (recipient name)'
 	- `url`: A Solana Pay transaction request URL combining the information in the previous fields.
 If no overrides are needed for the previous fields, a developer can use this URL directly as a link to pay both the merchant and the donation recipient with a single payment.

-*Note: As of the time of writing, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*
+*Note: As of 3/17/22, **Transaction Requests have not been officially released by Solana Pay**, so Transaction Requests have been implemented using the unmerged pull request code.*

 ### Donation Configurations
 A Donation Configuration contains information about the options to donate presented to the customer at checkout.
 It consists of the following fields: